ehlesp/smallab-k8s-pve-guide/G008 - Host hardening 02 ~ Alternative administrator user.md

 ### Assigning a TOTP code to the new user

-1. Switch to your new user by using the `su` command, and go to its `$HOME` directory.
+1. Switch to your new user by using the `su` command, and go to its `$HOME` directory:

     ~~~sh
     $ su mgrsys